It is one of the most famous landmarks in England.

 Big Ben chimes on the hour and has quarter bells that chime every fifteen minutes.

-September 28, 1843 - Construction on the clock tower begins.
-The foundation stone is laid nearly ten feet (3 meters) deep.
+1843 - Construction on the clock tower begins.

-February 1852 - Clockmaker Edward John Dent wins the competition to design the clock, beating Benjamin Lewis Vuillamy.
+February 1852 - Clockmaker Edward John Dent is recruited to design the clock.

-August 1856- The bell is cast in northern England and transported to London.
-It develops a crack measuring almost 4 feet (1.2 meters) in October 1857.
-Rather than recast the first bell, a second bell is cast by George Mears in 1858.
+1856-1857 - The bell is cast in northern England and transported to London.
+It develops a crack and a replacement bell is cast.

-1859 - Construction on the tower is complete, five years overdue.
+1859 - Construction on the tower is complete.

 July 11, 1859 - Big Ben chimes for the first time.

-September 1859 - Big Ben cracks two months after its first chime and remains silent for the next four years.
-The fourth quarter bell rings out the hour.
-In 1863, the bell is turned so an undamaged portion is now struck with a smaller hammer.
-The crack is still there today.
+September 1859 - Big Ben’s great bell cracks two months after its first chime and is taken out of commission.
+A smaller quarter bell chimes on the hour for four years.
+In 1863, the great bell is turned so an undamaged portion is struck with a smaller hammer.

-1923 - Big Ben’s chimes are broadcast to the United Kingdom for the first time by BBC Radio, on New Year’s Eve.
+1923 - Big Ben’s chimes are broadcast by BBC Radio on New Year’s Eve.

 1939-April 1945 - The clock dials are unlit due to wartime blackout regulations.